 Office: Arthur Andersen Hall, Room 3220

-Research Interests: International economics - Development economics
+Research Interests: International economics - Macroeconomics - Economic growth and development

 PhD: Harvard University, 1987